-HOBO deployments occurred over the course Late May and Early Jun, 2018.
+HOBO deployments occurred over the course of July 2019.
 This includes all sites from R.W Matthews Dam near the town of Mad River, CA to the mouth near McKinleyville, CA.

 To assist in the retrieval process, detailed field notes and photographs were taken, and GPS coordinates were collected.
 During the deployment and retrieval periods, metadata about site conditions were also gathered.
 These metadata fields include: